callumhackett/obsidian_polka_theme/README.md

   --background-l: 25%;
 }
 ```
-4. Change the numbers to dial in your own color: `--background-h` ranges from 0-360 and represents a hue, such as red or blue; `--background-s` ranges from 0-100% and is your color's saturation; `--background-l` ranges from 0-100% and is your color's lightness.
+5. Change the numbers to dial in your own color: `--background-h` ranges from 0-360 and represents a hue, such as red or blue; `--background-s` ranges from 0-100% and is your color's saturation; `--background-l` ranges from 0-100% and is your color's lightness.
 The color you choose applies directly to the background of the text editor but other colors in the theme are derived from it.
 You may find it easiest to use an independent HSL color picker.
-5. In your main Obsidian settings, go to `Appearance > CSS snippets` and enable your file.
-If you don't see it, click the reload icon and it should appear.